ayoeyesan/ayoeyesan/README.md

 Hi, I’m @ayoeyesan
-I’m interested in the applications of computer science in the fields of psychology and astrophysics I’m looking to collaborate on pretty much anything!
+I’m interested in the applications of computer science in the fields of psychology and astrophysics.
+I’m looking to collaborate on pretty much anything!
 How to reach me: email - ayoeyesan@icloud.com